About.

 4. I started writing How To articles and other suchlike pieces.
 Articles with bad picture quality were made using a 2 megapixel camera I borrowed from my friend.

 5. I needed a CMS that had a better fit with what I wanted to do, so I wrote Writer’s Block.
-I’ve been using it to run this site ever since.
+I used it to run this site for more than a decade, until 2015.

-6. Around the time Facebook came out, my activity here slowed down.
-Personal blogs aren’t that popular any more (Facebook status updates are much better directed at the small number of people who’d care about your personal life).
+6. My activity here slowed around the time Facebook came out.
+Personal blogs aren’t that popular any more, since Facebook status updates are much better directed at the small number of people who’d care about your personal life.

 7. Acknowledging the changed role of this site, I redesigned it at the end of 2012.
-I no longer call it Paper Tiger, and have now made it more useful as a way of semi-permanently sharing the things I’ve done with the internet, in a broader fashion than other social media would allow.
+I no longer call it Paper Tiger, and I now use it to semi-permanently share projects and information with the internet, in a broader fashion than social media would allow.